Specialist support is available to help you manage the symptoms of an ulcerating (fungating) wound.

 If you have an ulcerating tumour that begins to bleed and doesn’t stop within 10 to 15 minutes:

-- Apply an absorbent pad or towel to soak up the blood.
+- apply an absorbent pad or towel to soak up the blood

-- Phone for an ambulance
+- phone for an ambulance

-- Moisturising cream around the wound can help to reduce itching and make it more comfortable.
+Applying cream around the wound can help to reduce itching and make it more comfortable.